gabor6502/elan-site/README.md

 ## Branches
 - `main`: the intended release for prod
 - `pre_release`: while the backend is being tested and deployed, the contact feature is disabled.
 A build of the static website is then deployed to github pages.
+See workflows for more info.

 ## Brief
 Development repo for a personal website that acts as a bio/portfolio for myself and facilitates contact requests.